 speculating business …”

 An example of Duncan Calhoun’s capacity to make his way through life on the sunny side is suggested in a story he delivers to his cousin Duncan McLaurin.
-In 1844 Duncan Calhoun writes from Louisiana reflecting upon and owning responsibility for his not being able to hold on to wealth.
+In 1844 Duncan Calhoun writes introspectively from Louisiana owning responsibility for his not being able to hold on to wealth.
 A con-man has tricked him into giving up a fine horse.
 He adds a description and a name in case Duncan spots the trickster and horse wandering through the Carolinas:

 “I will never